 Complexity or Asymptotic Behavior

-Describes the effort given an input of NNN size.
+Describes the effort given an input of NN size.

 • How drastically the time grows as the input grows.